Butte County Car Accident Lawyers

 - Drunk or Drugged Driving — Alcohol and drugs slow down reaction time and make it harder to drive safely.
 Butte County ranked fourth among the counties with the highest rate of drug-involved driving fatalities per 100k population.

-- Vehicle Defects — Sometimes a crash happens because something was wrong with the car, like faulty brakes or a steering problem.
+- Vehicle Defects — Sometimes, a crash occurs because something is wrong with the car, such as faulty brakes or a steering problem.
 In those cases, the car maker or dealer may be responsible.

 - Weather Conditions — Fog, rain, or snow can make roads slippery and reduce visibility.
 Drivers need to slow down and be extra careful in these conditions.

 Our Butte County attorneys can look at all the facts and figure out what caused your crash.
 Contact us for a free case review.
-We’ll investigate the accident, identify who was at fault, and help you take the next legal steps.
+We’ll investigate the accident, identify who may be at fault, and help you identify your next legal steps.

 Hurt In